Gorstak45/Notes/Guide to Star Trek Online.md

 Fleet warp core will help you in battle.

+Do not rely on small figures.
+2.5% proc chance is nothing.
+Go for stuff that is per hit.

 # Space Keybinds
 Copy the following in notepad and save as `Space.txt`.
 Then while you are in space in STO, type `/unbind_all` and then `/bind_load_file D:\Space.txt` (or the path where you saved the file).
 Assign your powers to tray 10, 9, 8 and 7 and keep pressing spacebar during combat.